gabriel-bohnke/SwatPlusWeatherGeneratorAutomation/README.md

 Step 3 in SWAT+ Editor "Edit Inputs and Run SWAT+" requires some weather data.

-Purpose of this project is to create all those weather files based on ERA5, IMERG and GFS climate data, using google earth-engine API in Python.
+Purpose of this project is to create all those weather files, based on ERA5, IMERG and GFS climate data, using google earth-engine API in Python.

 <b>Parameters of script <i>retrieve_station_data.py</i>:</b>
 - from_date_string